rspber/tsdesktop/README.md

 2. If not all colors are displayed, try reduce tft speed first

-3. If touch does not follow the display (does not apply to ILI9341 and ST7789, which are already matched) find in code: defined(ILI9341) or defined(ST7789) and try to place your driver name respectively.
+3. If touch does not match the display (does not apply to ILI9341 and ST7789, which are already matched) find in code: defined(ILI9341) or defined(ST7789) and try to place your driver name respectively.